signalogic/SigSRF_SDK/mediaTest_readme.md

 ![SMPlayer playback of mediaMin H.264 dual stream RTP extraction output](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/SMPlayer_playback_of_H264_mediaMin_output_color_wave_pattern.png "SMPlayer playback of mediaMin H.264 dual stream RTP extraction output")

-SMPlayer is used here as .h264 bitstream files cannot be displayed in v3 VLC (this appears to be is fixed in v4 VLC).
+SMPlayer is used here as .h264 bitstream files cannot be displayed in v3 VLC (this appears to be fixed in v4 VLC).

 <a name="InBandOutofBandParameterSets"></a>
 ##### Inband vs Out-of-Band Parameter Sets